Oysters lysine-arginine content for herpes management

 Category Overview

-Like most animal products, seafood is abundant in lysine and somewhat low in arginine.
-Eating seafood can help promote the immune system and fight off herpes infections.
+Like most animal products, seafood is a great source of lysine and low in arginine.
+Eating seafood can help boost the immune system and fight off herpes infections.
 Seafood also contains iodine, selenium, and zinc, which are essential for thyroid function and skin health.
 Oysters, shrimp, and snails are some of the seafood that have the highest lysine to arginine ratio.

 Curiously, oysters are one of the few mollusks who are also known to contract the herpes virus, like humans.